-With these questions art-historical analysis stops and one arrives at the hidden crux of the matter, the one, single, overriding issue that must be addressed if we as a species are to have a future.
+For Alexander Curtis, with these questions art-historical analysis stops and one arrives at the hidden crux of the matter, the one, single, overriding issue that must be addressed if we as a species are to have a future.
 Although everybody knows that we must redefine our relationship with the environment and give up a whole range of things to which we have become accustomed (such as cheap flights, cheap food, and cheap electronic products) nobody wants the first step to be initiated just now.
 Related to this is the fact that globalisation in its current form, is a new form of colonialism from which everyone in the West benefits.
 Yet instead of having the courage to confront these issues, we prefer to immerse ourselves in spurious discussions such as “Should the Tate Gallery have toilets for three sexes?” and “Is it sexist if a manufacturer charges more for pink razors than for blue razors?”
 While this and a host of other questions are interesting, they evade the real issue and a culture of spurious discourse has arisen in which messages of ambivalence and lack of commitment are repeatedly asserted.
 This is compounded and made easier to carry off, as almost invariably, standing for something entails endorsing the infringement of the interests of someone else.
 If we remain non-committal however and proclaim the relativity of any position that one might care to adopt, we not only evade this problem but at the same time distract ourselves from the real issues at hand.
 Thus instead of standing up for what we believe in, we find it easier to bury our heads in the ever shifting sands of spurious discourse, secretly hoping against hope that the unmentionable will somehow resolve itself without our actually having to do anything.
 In this way, behind the chic ambiguity of Fischl’s work, there is the hypocrisy and cowardice of our age.

 This ambiguity and reluctance to stand for anything or to confront real issues provides the clue to understanding why the so obviously unsuccessful works identified by Rauterberg are nevertheless accepted.
 For if all that matters is the propagation of messages of vapid ambivalence, then why not carry this ambivalence over into the formal realm and produce works that are themselves only half successful or deliberately put together in a shoddy or couldn’t care less fashion?
 At the other end of the spectrum but leading to similar results are zealous projects with a social focus where the message is everything and the flagrant lack of concern for the formal realisation is seen as emphasising this.
 This however only works for converted acolytes, leaving other viewers with a feeling of exclusion and of not being addressed.
 For insiders however, sloppy craftsmanship and the use of a deliberately tasteless aesthetic provide a convenient subtext that enables the whole endeavour to be relativised as “a nice try”, with the art world mantra of staged ambiguity remaining as intact as ever.
 At bottom, the matter is about caring and in the creation of art, the point is to care, not only about the big themes but also about each and every formal detail associated with the realisation of a work.
 If one does not care about all of these things, then one should quite simply not be making art.
 This however brings the argument back to the art market itself, which as Rauterberg diagnoses, is only interested in investment, hype and staged attitude.
 In the world of contemporary art, the concept of art being enjoyed or of being something that gives a viewer strength, or some sort of uplift is alien.
 Nothing more than a lifestyle accessory, contemporary art is the perfect expression of a degenerate society that is not prepared to compromise its prosperity regardless of what the cost to others or the future might be.
 To this effect it embraces a deceitful ploy of faining to have lost its way and of maintaining that surface and artifice are all there is.
 This however is not something that the viewer must accept and everywhere there are talented artists producing good work which the contemporary art industry ignores but which viewers are free to discover should they wish.